 Transfer in a bowl.
 Drizzle some olive oil on top.
 Sprinkle red chilli powder.

 Frequently Asked Questions

-Microwave Method – Heat the oven to 180 degrees C. Place the bell peppers on a baking tray and roast the bell peppers till their skin turns black.
+Oven Method – Heat the oven to 180 degrees C. Place the bell peppers on a baking tray and roast the bell peppers till their skin turns black (25-30 mins approximately).
 Once done, take it out and let to cool down.
 Peel the charred skin, chop and use to make hummus.

 If you are short on time, yes you can use them.
 But if you have enough time on your hand, do roast it freshly and use it in the hummus.

 Freshly roasted hummus has a more profound smoky flavor than the jarred ones.